morcibacsi/PSAVanCanBridge/readme.md

 ### Why ?

 Because it is fun.
 But other than that I wanted to replace the head unit of my car with another one which supports playing MP3 and also supports the original remote stalk behind the steering wheel.
 I also wanted to have the new shiny display working in my car from newer models.
-If you are interested, you can read the whole story behind the development at the History section in the wiki.
+If you are interested, you can read the whole story behind the development at the [History section in the wiki][history].

 ### Components